RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 * Large binary files can be downloaded from the authors, but in some cases are [cached here](https://rutgersconnect-my.sharepoint.com/:f:/g/personal/dk1261_soe_rutgers_edu/EkMiTNUmwaBEnmkMRVPhw0kBKaDcID4oEwuASp46O2WWZw?e=C1Svcl)

 ## COURSE REQUIREMENTS
-* **Attendance:**	Attendance is crucial for an effective learning but will not be graded.
-Your work will speak for itself.
+* **Attendance:**	Attendance is crucial for an effective learning.
+We will collect in-class work to encourage attendance.
+Without attendance, curving will not be applied.
+If you get an A without attending, good for you but don't complain if you don't show effort.
 * **Homework:** 	Paper assignments, coding in vivado, labs.

 ## GRADING PROCEDURES